RuchikaSharma-8/gcsfuse/perfmetrics/scripts/ls_metrics/README.md

 4. Flag --upload_bq: Uploads the results of the test to the BiqQuery.
 5. Flag --num_samples: Runs each test for NUM_SAMPLES times.
 6. Flag --message: Takes input a message string, which describes/titles the test.
+7. Flag --config_id: Configuration id of the experiment in BigQuery tables.
+8. Flag --start_time_build: Time at which KOKORO triggered the build scripts
+8. Flag --gcsfuse_flags (required): GCSFUSE flags with which the list tests bucket will be mounted.
-7. Flag --command (required): Takes a input a string, which is the command to run the tests on.
+9. Flag --command (required): Takes a input a string, which is the command to run the tests on.
-8. config_file (required): Path to the JSON config file which contains the details of the tests.
+10. config_file (required): Path to the JSON config file which contains the details of the tests.

 ## How to run
 1. Create a GCP VM with OS version as Ubuntu 20.04.
 Follow this [documentation](https://cloud.google.com/compute/docs/create-linux-vm-instance) and start your VM.